 Every room has cameras and a digital recording system.
 Orientation to the system will occur during the clinic orientation the first week of the semester.
-You will set up a video recording for every treatment and diagnostic session using the system after signing up for a room on the observation schedule.
+You will set up a video recording for every treatment and diagnostic session using the system after finding out your room treatment room assignment.